digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-11-SonarQube-Integration-With-Jenkins.md

 <img src="/assets/img/post-imgs/Sonar-Jenkins/8.png" width="auto" width="100%">

-Fill-out details on general section
+Fill-out details on the general section

 <img src="/assets/img/post-imgs/Sonar-Jenkins/9.png" width="auto" width="100%">

 Here I have used GitLab for my source code management task.
-In here you can provide your own Github/GitLab repository URL and SSH Key for GitLab, as show in my "GitLab integration with Jenkins" tutorial.
+Here you can provide your own Github/GitLab repository URL and SSH Key for GitLab, as shown in my "GitLab integration with Jenkins" tutorial.

-Refer this article to know how to use SSH key authention with Gitlab.
+Refer to this article to know how to use SSH key authentic with Gitlab.

 REF: <a href="https://digitalave.github.io/spring/2020/05/09/GitLab-Integration-with-Jenkins.html" target="_blank">https://digitalave.github.io/spring/2020/05/09/GitLab-Integration-with-Jenkins.html</a>